TRANSFERRING TO A NEW SCHOOL CAN BE HARD. WE ARE HERE TO HELP.

 Not sure which classes will transfer to Pitt?
 Or how they will count?
 Check the guides below to get an idea of how courses from your PA school transfer.
 Whether you have already taken some courses or are planning out your upcoming semesters, make sure you know all of the options.

 Reminder: Students MUST complete at least half of their BIOSC credits on the Pittsburgh campus to satisfy their major requirements.
+This includes needing at least one upper division lab on the Pittsburgh campus.

 Transfer Resources for Prospective Biology Majors coming from Regional Pitt campuses